RuneLabsxyz/ponzi-docs/docs/🤖 Agents/how-we-made-johnny.md

 # 🛠 How We Built Johnny

-Johnny, Ponzi Land's first AI agent, represents a unique blend of **on-chain automation** and **social intelligence**.
+Johnny, Ponzi Land's first AI agent, represents a unique blend of **on-chain activity** and **social presence**.
 Here's how we brought him to life.

 ## 🧠 Core Architecture

+Johnny is built with an early version of [Daydreams](https://www.dreams.fun/), specifically a fork of 0.0.4 which can be found [here](https://github.com/Runelabsxyz/daydtreams).

+The system works through:
+- A core orchestrator that handles inputs and creates actions
+- A consciousness module that produces thoughts on an interval
+- Processors that handle inputs from Discord and Twitter

-Johnny is build with an early version of [Daydreams](https://www.dreams.fun/), specifically a fork of 0.0.4 which can be found [here](https://github.com/Runelabsxyz/daydreams).
-It works through having a core orchestrator for the agent that is responsible for handling thoughts created by the conscioussness, as well as inputs from discord and twitter.
-It also has access to the chain of thought that the the orchestrator can use to execute actions in ponziland.
+These thoughts are then handled as inputs by the consciousness, as well as inputs from Discord and Twitter.
+The system processes those inputs and potentially delegates to subprocessors based on the type of input (though currently, this version only uses the master processor).
+It also has access to the chain of thought that the orchestrator can use to execute actions in PonziLand.
+However, since we are handling all inputs with a single processor, it is not good at handling messages and tweets at the moment, but future versions will be able to handle this.

 ![Orchestrator](/img/daydreams_chart.png)